 About Tom Van Herrewege

-My work is inspired by the incredible diversity of animals that exist across the world.
+My work is inspired by the incredible diversity of animals that exists across the world.
 I am interested in man’s interpretation of this throughout history and the ways in which the animal kingdom is perceived through different aspects of culture.
-It is the variety in our perception that is formed from experiencing animals, through the variety in their behaviour and their physicality, and how this is embellished within culture that drives my practice.
+It is the variety in human perception that is formed from experiencing animals, through their charismatic behaviour to their physicality, and how this is embellished within culture that drives my practice.

 My research is largely informed by the history of animal representation within art and natural history.
 I look at the way animals are understood through the media, in books and their display in collections and the various languages we invent and adopt to understand them.
 I have always been drawn to the information that occurs through man’s interpretation and understanding of findings from natural history and how this is presented in museums and collections.
 As well as the use of animals within scientific methodologies, I find the use of animals and their presence in different faiths, folklore and spirituality equally as fascinating.
-Recent projects have taken me to places across the world to understand closer unique perceptions of wild animals within their own environments and from the indigenous people and settlers that share these places.
+Previous projects have taken me to places across the world to understand closer these unique perceptions of wild animals within their own environments and from the indigenous people and settlers that share these places.

 Selected solo exhibitions